Min-Thway-Htut/LeetCode-Problems/README.md

 - The problem is solved by Zellers Kongruenz algorithm.
 To better understand the algorithm, please refer to this resource https://www.geeksforgeeks.org/zellers-congruence-find-day-date/ .

+### LeetCode 2236

+- The problem is based on the Binary Search Tree algorithm.
+- First and foremost, we check if the elements exist.
+If it is the case, we just simply check if the value of parent node is equal to that of the sum of child nodes.

 ### LeetCode 3136